maplibre/martin/README.md

 ## API

+When started, martin will go through all spatial tables and functions with an appropriate signature in the database.
+These tables and functions will be available as the HTTP endpoints, which you can use to query Mapbox vector tiles.

 | Method | URL                                                                              | Description                                             |
 | ------ | -------------------------------------------------------------------------------- | ------------------------------------------------------- |
 | `GET`  | `/index.json`                                                                    | [Table Sources List](#table-sources-list)               |